|Nutrition Facts (per serving)|

-Deep fried onion rings are one of our guilty pleasures.
+Deep-fried onion rings are one of our guilty pleasures.
 We don't make them often, so they are a real treat when we do.
 The batter for these onion rings is simply made with flour, baking powder, an egg, milk, and seasonings.
 Dip the sliced onion rings into the batter and fry until a crispy golden brown.
 Serve them along with grilled steaks, burgers, or sandwiches.
 And crispy fried onion rings make a great burger or pulled pork topping.

 Large sweet onions, like Vidalias, are perfect for onion rings.
-This batter makes an excellent coating on the onion rings and it can be seasoned with a dash of your favorite seasoning blend.
+This batter makes an excellent coating on the onion rings, and you can change it up and season it with a dash of your favorite seasoning blend.
 We like to add a salt-free Cajun seasoning to the batter.
 If your seasoning contains salt, reduce the amount of salt in the batter.

 Beer battered onion rings are another excellent option.